-If possible, one avoids beginning the meal after the tenth Halachic hour begins (see local calendar), so that one has an appetite for the Yom-Tov meal of the second night.
+If possible, one avoids starting the meal after the tenth Halachic hour begins (approximately (see local calendar)) in order to have an appetite for the Yom-Tov meal of the second night.

 It is customary to eat Milchigs on the first day of Shavuos.
 By the same token, Yom Tov must be celebrated with the consumption of meat.